kodeplusdev/kandy-wordpress/readme.md

         searchResultLabel = "Directory Search Results"]
   ```

-**Kandy Chat**: make a kandy chat component which help you send instant message to your friend in contact.
+**Kandy Chat**: make a kandy chat component which help you send instant message to your friend in contact and it is integrated file sharing feature.
 ```sh
 [kandyChat
         class = "myChatStyle"